 The Best Healthy Pumpkin Turkey Chili for this fall!
-Can be made in slow cooker, instant pot or stove top, this Turkey Chili recipe is packed with autumn flavors, protein and veggies.
-It is also Paleo, Keto and Whole 30 Friendly.
+This chili recipe can be made in a slow cooker, instant pot or on the stovetop.
+It is packed with autumn flavors, protein, and veggies.
+This turkey chili recipe can also be made Paleo, Keto and Whole30.

 Why Pumpkin Puree in Chili Recipe

 Originally, I was adding the pumpkin puree just because I have been obsessed with everything pumpkin lately.
 But this pumpkin chili came out so creamy.
 The pumpkin puree adds a subtle sweetness to the chili as well.

 This is my Secret Weapon!
 You are laughing at me.